CIS Critical Security Controls Navigator

 7/7 Safeguards

 Establish and maintain a detailed inventory of all licensed software installed on enterprise assets.
-The software inventory must document the title, publisher, initial install/use date, and business purpose for each entry; where appropriate, include the Uniform Resource Locator (URL), app store(s), version(s), deployment mechanism, and decommission date.
+The software inventory must document the title, publisher, initial install/use date, and business purpose for each entry; where appropriate, include the Uniform Resource Locator (URL), app store(s), version(s), deployment mechanism, decommission date, and number of licenses.
 Review and update the software inventory bi-annually, or more frequently.

 IG1IG2IG3